FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 ---

-# Environment Modules
-##Example of module use
+# Example of module use

-Here is a quick example of a module in use:

      !bash
      $ which R